-When you are in Highlands, you'll notice that it is more blue-collar than most other communities in America.
-37.79% of Highlands’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Highlands is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Highlands who work in office and administrative support (14.59%), sales jobs (10.49%), and food service (8.71%).
+Highlands is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Highlands is a town of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Highlands who work in office and administrative support (14.80%), sales jobs (12.34%), and food service (8.41%).

-The per capita income in Highlands in 2010 was $23,595, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $94,380 for a family of four.
+The per capita income in Highlands in 2018 was $24,619, which is middle income relative to Texas and the nation.
+This equates to an annual income of $98,476 for a family of four.
 However, Highlands contains both very wealthy and poor people as well.

 Highlands is an extremely ethnically-diverse town.
 The people who call Highlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highlands residents report their race to be White, followed by Black or African-American.
 Highlands also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.05% of the town’s residents.
-Important ancestries of people in Highlands include Irish, English, French, and Italian.
+People of Hispanic or Latino origin account for 43.65% of the town’s residents.
+Important ancestries of people in Highlands include Irish, English, German, French, and Czech.

 The most common language spoken in Highlands is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.